Jirawat-kumsiri/taeblog/content/posts/5 Automations You Can Sell Today For $1,500 To $10,000 (Copy).md

+---
+title: 5 Automations You Can Sell Today For $1,500 To $10,000 (Copy)
+description:
+date: 2024-12-06
+tldr:
+draft: false
+tags: one person business
+toc: true
+---
 # SUMMARY:
 Nick shares insights on building and selling high-ROI automation systems for small to medium businesses, earning $300K in three months using make.com.